qchemlab-embedding/2023-07-14-workshop/_episodes/07-interrupted.md

 - The stashes form a stack, so you can stash several batches of modifications.

-### Exercise: stashes

-1. Make a change.
-2. Check status/diff, stash the change, check status/diff again.
-3. Make a separate, unrelated change which doesn't touch the same lines.
-Commit this change.
-4. Pop off the stash you saved, check status/diff.
-5. Optional: Do the same but stash twice.
-Also check `git stash list`.
-  Can you pop the stashes in the opposite order?
-6. Advanced: What happens if stashes conflict with other changes?
-Make a change and stash it.
-Modify the same line or one right above or below.
-Pop the stash back.
-Resolve the conflict.
-Note there is no extra commit.
-7. Advanced: what does `git graph` show when you have something stashed?

----

 ## Option 2: Create branches

 You can use branches almost like you have already been doing if you